What to ask when viewing a house?

 Land disputes or rights of way can complicate your use and enjoyment of the property.
 Issues such as shared driveways, boundary disputes, or public footpaths across the land can lead to legal battles and impact your property's value and privacy.
 Clarifying these issues before purchasing can save you from future disputes and financial loss.

-20. Is there a history of subsidence?
+20. Is there any evidence of subsidence?

 21. What’s the broadband speed like in this area?